janeesa-john/janeesa-john/README.md

 I’m currently on a focused journey to become a job-ready full stack developer.

-After taking a break, I’ve restarted my career with clarity and discipline; building consistently every day and documenting my progress through projects.
+After taking a break, I restarted my career with clarity and discipline — consistently building projects, improving problem-solving skills, and documenting my progress through GitHub.

 ---